 Central Texas Beauty College grants enrollment for its Cosmetology, Class A Barber, Manicurist/Esthetician and Manicuring programs to full-time students only.
+Its Barber Crossover course is a part-time program.
 The School maintains exact attendance of all students through a computerized time clock system.
 Students are required to sign an attendance agreement stating the hours they intend to be present, and must adhere to such agreement at all times unless otherwise authorized by the Administration.
 Full-time enrollment for the Cosmetology, Class A Barber, Manicurist/Esthetician and Manicuring Courses is considered 120 hours per month or 30 hours per week.
+Part-time enrollment for the Barber Crossover Course is considered 88 hours per month or 22 hours per week.
 Unsatisfactory progress resulting from failure to meet attendance requirements may result in warning or probation status for that student.
 If the student still fails to meet satisfactory progress in attendance by the next evaluation point, the student may be dismissed from the program.
 Please see the Central Texas Beauty College Satisfactory Progress Policy in this Catalog for further details.